zalando/PGObserver/README.md

  * Table IO statistics
  * CPU load

 Data is gathered by a single Java application.
-Gather ntervals for the different metrics can be set on a per host per metric basis.
+Gather intervals for the different metrics can be set on a per host per metric basis.

-The frontend is a Python 2.7 CherryPy app.
+The web frontend is a Python CherryPy app.
 See the screenshot folder for examples.

 A testdata.py script is included to generate minimalistic testdata.